Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 On your Windows Server, open the Windows Updates section and install any pending updates as they may stop certain Exchange Services resulting in HTTP ERROR 500 after EAC login.

 After the update, restart the server and then try to log in to the EAC.
-You may disable automatic Windows updates to prevent HTTP ERROR 500.
-However, it has is highly recommended to install the updates to stay protected.
+You may disable automatic Windows Updates to prevent HTTP ERROR 500.
+However, it is highly recommended to install the updates to stay protected.

-In case there are no pending updates, and the error persists, follow the next solution.
+If there are no pending updates but the error persists, follow the next solution.

 If the HTTP ERROR 500 occurred after installing the Exchange Server security updates, reinstall those using the elevated command prompt.
-The steps are as follow,
+The steps are as follows,

 cd “C:\Users\UserName\Downloads\Updates\”